In my Juggling Life’s Responsibilities book, I encourage my readers to look at Matthew 6:33, to discover what their top priority should be (page 20).

 God will take care of tomorrow.

 Yesterday is past, and I can’t change it.
-Worrying about it is called “guilt,” yet Jesus has taken care of all my past.
+Worrying about yesterday is called “guilt,” yet Yeshua has taken care of all my past.

 Tomorrow is future, and I can’t control it.
-Worrying about it is called “fear,” yet Jesus has planned all my future.
+Worrying about tomorrow is called “fear,” yet Yeshua has all my future in His hands.

-God says today has plenty of things that I can control.
+Yeshua says today has plenty of things to do.
 God says that I should spend my today on His kingdom and on His righteousness, and He’ll take care of everything else.